Flow-Scanner/lightning-flow-scanner-cli/README.md

 2. **Attach Debugger**: Open your local Salesforce DX project in Visual Studio Code, set desired breakpoints, and attach the debugger to the remote session.

 For more detailed information, you can refer to the [wiki](https://github.com/salesforcecli/cli/wiki) of the Salesforce CLI repository.

+## Contribution Guidelines

+* **Lightning Flow Scanner CLI** is a fortified fork of [lightning-flow-scanner-sfdx](https://github.com/Flow-Scanner/lightning-flow-scanner-sfdx), previously unpublished to eliminate a RCE vulnerability.
+Prioritizing security and maintainability, we've removed custom rules for a safer, more reliable tool.
+If you'd like to help us enhance it, please consider having a look at the [Contributing Guidelines](https://github.com/Flow-Scanner/lightning-flow-scanner-core/blob/main/CONTRIBUTING.md).